lugu/qiloop/doc/NOTES.md

 Services have methods (to be called) and signals (to be watched).
 Signals, method parameters can have different kind of type:

-- basic type (int, long, float, string and bool)
+- basic type (int, long, float, double, string and bool)
 - aggregates (vector, hash map, structures)
 - untyped (also referred as values)
 - and even objects!